LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 ### No internet!?

-Knowing I had two pair coding sessions on Friday I spent the Thursday night reviewing my notes and planning what to discuss.
-I had attempted to find two areas I was blocked in my personal projects.
+Knowing I had two pair-coding sessions on Friday I spent the Thursday night reviewing my notes and planning.

+I found two areas I was blocked in my personal projects that I thought would be a good 20-min task and went to sleep feeling prepared.

-On Friday morning, I lost connection to the event's WI-FI only hours before my pair coding session with Shopify!
+On Friday morning, an hour before my first paring session, I lost connection to the event's WI-FI!

 No worries, right?
 I can use my network internet.
-Well, my international plan throttled my usage down to 3G and it was crawling.
+Well, my default plan throttled my international usage down to 3G and it was crawling.

 Actually a win because:
-1. I was reminded how vital having a reliable source of personal internet can be!
+1. I was reminded how vital having a reliable source of fast personal internet can be!
 In the process of reviewing options
-2. I got paired with a gracious dev that knew something about it so we started troubleshooting and he even let me tether to his device
+2. I got paired with a gracious dev that knew something about it so we started troubleshooting and he even let me tether to his device so we could continue the session

 ## Fails that were actually wins

 ### shopify_app gem

 I failed to resolve my confusion around the [shopify_app gem](https://github.com/Shopify/shopify_app).

 One of my goals is to get a vanilla Rails app working as a Shopify app.
-Shopify created this gem for us but it appears it has recently become incompatible with Shopify's new managed installation, at least I believe it has!?
+Shopify created this gem for us but it appears it has recently become incompatible with Shopify's new and recommended "managed installation", at least I believe that it has!?
+This is my next focus.
 To bo continued...

 Actually a win because:
-1. I learned why Remix and not Rails is the golden path to create a new Shopify app.
+1. I learned why [Remix](https://remix.run/) and not [Rails](https://rubygems.org/gems/rails/versions) is the golden path to create a new Shopify app.
 Shopify owns Remix!
 2. I learned how to prepare better for a pair-coding session.
-If I had localized or described my situation with more specificity, it may have led to more meaningful work and a breakthrough.
+If I had localized or described my situation with more specificity, was able to replicate it live, it may have led to more meaningful work and a breakthrough.
 Proper Preparation Prevents Poor Performance!
-3. I feel like I got solidly set on a personal quest to figure this out once and for all, to connect the dots for myself and others: How can we use Rails to write Shopify apps that work!?
+3. I feel like I got solidly sent on a personal quest to figure this out, once and for all!
+To connect the dots for myself and others: How can we use Rails to write Shopify apps that work!?

-Making it easier for Rails devs to build for the largest Rails app in the world seems like a connection that needs to happen!
+Making it easier for Rails devs to build for the largest Rails app in the world seems like a commonsense connection that needs to happen!
 This will be a future post.

 ### My dirty laptop screen!